 - Supplemental Security Income (SSI)*.
 SSI provides a monthly cash benefit for low-income people who are disabled, blind or 65 years or older.
 Call (800) 772-1213 or visit www.ssa.gov.

-Obtaining or Adding to Healthcare Coverage
+Obtaining or Adding to Insurance Coverage

-You can also contact your State Department of Insurance to find out whether the state has a high-risk pool, a program that makes health coverage available to people considered medically uninsurable.
+You can also contact your State Department of Insurance to find out whether your state has a high-risk pool, a program that makes health coverage available to people considered medically uninsurable.
 High-risk pools generally have strict eligibility requirements and may be more expensive than other health plans.

 To find consumer health insurance guides by state, visit the Foundation for Health Coverage Education.